nxp-imx/meta-nxp-connectivity/README.md

 An official Matter document explaining how to use chip-tool as a Matter controller can be found [here](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/chip_tool_guide.md).

-A document explaining how to use Matter applications on the i.MX MPU platform can be found in the [NXP Matter binaries guide](docs/guides/nxp_mpu_matter_binaries.md).
+A document explaining how to use Matter applications on the i.MX MPU platform can be found in the [NXP Matter demos guide](docs/guides/nxp_mpu_matter_demos.md) and a document explaining how to use chip-tool-web application can be found in the [NXP chip-tool-web guide](docs/guides/nxp_chip_tool_web_guide.md).

 <a name="Security-configuration-for-Matter"></a>